EncisoAlva/Virtual-Deep-Electrodes/README.md

-This repository contains a collection of custom scripts made by me during some projects in which I worked.
-They are written so that they can be integrated into the Brainstorm toolbox, which increases their usability by non-programmers.

 Brainstorm is a toolbox written in Matlab for analysis of brain recordings including, but not limited to MEG, EEG, fNIRS, ECoG, etc. In the context of Electrical Source Imaging, Brainstorm offers integrations with state-of-the-art toolboxes such as CAT12 for processing anatomical MRI data, and OPENMEEG for solving the forward problems of EEG vs electrical dipoles.

 # Setup